atrzaska/noesis_py/README.md

 List of models loaded depends on available plugins.

+# 3D Navigation

+3D OpenGL window has following navigation features:

+- hold left mouse button and move the mouse to rotate
+- hold right mouse button and move the mouse to pan
+- scroll up to zoom in
+- scoll down to zoom out

 # Work In Progress

 This project is a work in progress.
 At the moment it only allows basic viewing of noesis supported models.